Maximizing Clinical Trial Budgets at Year-End

 Looking Ahead

 We look forward to continuing these conversations in person.
-Our scientific, expert team will be attending GCSG Budapest, OCT New England, and CTS East Coast and we welcome the opportunity to connect with peers and discuss how thoughtful sourcing strategies can unlock long-term value for your clinical research.
+Our scientific expert team will be attending GCSG Budapest, OCT New England, and CTS East Coast.
+We welcome the opportunity to connect with peers and discuss how thoughtful sourcing strategies can unlock long-term value for your clinical research.

 Comments